akortis4/simple_data_vis/README.md

-ReadDataHandler --> module used to handle loading of data and creating it as a dataframe StatHandler --> create stats for variables CreateExcelHandler --> module used to create and format excel, store defualt excel formatting, and writing data to excel CreatePlotPng --> module used to create scatter plot pngs
+ReadDataHandler --> module used to handle loading of data and creating it as a dataframe StatHandler --> create stats for variables CreateExcelHandler --> module used to create and format excel, store defualt excel formatting, and writing data to excel CreatePlotPngHandler --> module used to create scatter plot pngs